-- 2. Illegal activities: Using the school's computers, networks and internet services for any illegal activity that violates policies, procedures and/or school rules. - 3.
-Violating copyrights: Copying or downloading copyrighted materials without the express authorization of the student's teacher/staff. - 4.
-Plagiarism: Representing as one's own work any materials obtained on the internet (such as term papers, articles, etc.).
-When internet sources are used in student work, the author, and publisher and website must be identified. - 5.
-Copying software: Copying or downloading software without the express authorization of the student's teacher/staff. - 6.
-Misuse of passwords/unauthorized access: Sharing passwords, using other users' passwords without permission and/or accessing other user's accounts. - 7.
-Malicious use/vandalism: Any malicious use, disruption or harm to the school's computers, networks and internet services, including, but not limited to hacking activities and creating/uploading computer viruses. - 8.
-Unauthorized access to chat rooms/news groups: Accessing chat rooms or news groups without specific authorization from the supervising teacher. - 9.
-Misuse of school name or logo: Misuse of a school name or logo on a personal website that gives the reader the impression that the website is an official web site of the school. - 10.
-No expectation of privacy: The school retains control, custody and supervision of all computers, networks and internet services owned or leased by the school.
+2. Illegal Activities: Using the school's computers, networks and internet services for any illegal activity that violates policies, procedures and/or school rules.

+3. Violating Copyrights: Copying or downloading copyrighted materials without the express authorization of the student's teacher/staff.

+4. Plagiarism: Representing as one's own work any materials obtained on the internet (such as term papers, articles, etc.).
+When internet sources are used in student work, the author, and publisher and website must be identified.

+5. Copying Software: Copying or downloading software without the express authorization of the student's teacher/staff.

+6. Misuse of Passwords/Unauthorized Access: Sharing passwords, using other users' passwords without permission and/or accessing other user's accounts.

+7. Malicious Use/Vandalism: Any malicious use, disruption or harm to the school's computers, networks and internet services, including, but not limited to hacking activities and creating/uploading computer viruses.

+8. Unauthorized Access to Chat Rooms/News Groups: Accessing chat rooms or news groups without specific authorization from the supervising teacher.

+9. Misuse of School Name or Logo: Misuse of a school name or logo on a personal web site that gives the reader the impression that the web site is an official web site of the school.

+10. No Expectation of Privacy: The school retains control, custody and supervision of all computers, networks and internet services owned or leased by the school.
 The school reserves the right to monitor all computer and internet activity by students.
-Students have no expectations of privacy in their use of school computers, including e-mail and stored files. - 11.
-Compensation for losses, costs and/or damages: The student and/or the student's parent/guardian will be responsible for compensating the school for any losses, costs or damages incurred by the school related to violations of policy and/or these rules, including investigation of violations. - 12.
-School assumes no responsibility for unauthorized charges, costs or illegal use: The school assumes no responsibility for any unauthorized charges made by students, including but not limited to, credit card charges, long-distance telephone charges, equipment and line costs, or for any illegal use of its computers, such as copyright violations. - 13.
-Student security: A student will not reveal his/her full name, address or telephone number on the internet without prior approval from a supervising teacher.
+Students have no expectations of privacy in their use of school computers, including e-mail and stored files.

+11. Compensation for Losses, Costs and/or Damages: The student and/or the student's parent /guardian will be responsible for compensating the school for any losses, costs or damages incurred by the school related to violations of policy and/or these rules, including investigation of violations.

+12. School Assumes No Responsibility for Unauthorized Charges, Costs or Illegal Use: The school assumes no responsibility for any unauthorized charges made by students, including but not limited to, credit card charges, long-distance telephone charges, equipment and line costs, or for any illegal use of its computers, such as copyright violations.

+13. Student Security: A student will not reveal his/her full name, address or telephone number on the internet without prior approval from a supervising teacher.
 Students should never meet people they have contacted through the internet without parental permission.
-Students should inform their supervising teachers if they access information or messages that may seem dangerous, inappropriate or make them uncomfortable in any way. - 14.
-System security: The security of the school's computers, networks and internet services is a high priority.
+Students should inform their supervising teachers if they access information or messages that may seem dangerous, inappropriate or make them uncomfortable in any way.

+14. System Security: The security of the school's computers, networks and internet services is a high priority.
 Any user who identifies a security problem must notify only a supervising teacher.

-Any user who attempts or causes a breach of system security will have his/her privileges revoked and may be subject to additional disciplinary and/or legal action. - 15.
-Social media: Faculty/staff members are not allowed to communicate via Facebook, MySpace, etc. with any student (other than their own child) under the age of 18.
+Any user who attempts or causes a breach of system security will have his/her privileges revoked and may be subject to additional disciplinary and/or legal action.

+15. Social Media: Faculty/Staff members are not allowed to be involved in Facebook, Instagram, Snapchat, or Twitter, etc. with any student (other than their own) under the age of 18.